FINAL FRIDAY, July 25th, 2014

 ART EMERGENCY (721 E. 9th St.)

-Brand new Art Gallery in the heart of the East Lawrence Art District.
+Art Gallery in the heart of the East Lawrence Art District.
 This is a big warehouse undergoing an awesome transformation to become one of the next great galleries in town.
 Come visit us to see the tremendous talents of many local artisans displaying their fine art, street art and sculptures.
 We are the giant green warehouse on the corner of 9th and Delaware, next to Star Signs.
 Free entry, live music, adult beverages, and no dress code, see you on Friday!

 FINAL FRIDAY EVENTS IN NORTH LAWRENCE